-- 3 tbsp agave syrup or other liquid sweetener
+- 3 Tbsp. agave syrup or other liquid sweeteners

 - Allow to pickle for at least one hour.

-- Set aside and use as a spicy condiment or store in a sealed container in the refrigerator for up to one week.
+- Serve this spicy condiment with Mexican cuisine and store it in a sealed container in the refrigerator for up to one week.

 - If you want to create a milder version, consider replacing the jalapeno with red or green pepper.
 You can also substitute the jalapeno for a red chili depending on what you have available.